nqcm/pathway-to-arabic/docs/getting-started.md

 - [LQToronto forums](http://www.lqtoronto.com/forums/){target=\_blank}
 - [Learn_Arabic subreddit](https://www.reddit.com/r/learn_arabic/){target=\_blank}
 - [Translator subreddit](https://www.reddit.com/r/translator/){target=\_blank}
+- I have teached and currently teaching many books from this pathway in free online ladies only classes.
+Recordings of the classes are also available.
+Any sisters who are interested in joining the classes please join the Telegram groups and message me.
 - I sometimes offer online personal mentorship, free of charge, for students of this pathway.
 If you are interested please email me at { hello at naveeraashraf.com }

 !!! tip "Tools"